Constantin Isopescu-Grecul: World War I

 With his background in law, Isopescu-Grecul spent much time reforming the antiquated military penal code, and helped write a new one.
 In 1911, he was bestowed the rank of adviser to Emperor Francis Joseph, and made a commander of the Order of Franz Joseph in September 1912.
 However, at home he was criticized for supporting the bill on conscription.
 This law gave Hungarian Transleithania increased control over much of the Austro-Hungarian Army, and, as such, harmed the agenda of Transleithanian Romanians.
 Elevated into Austrian nobility in June of the following year, Isopescu-Grecul was sent on a diplomatic tour of Romania, alongside Mihail Chisanovici.
 This was a mission prepared by Count Leopold Berchtold, the Minister President of Austria, who wanted to calm the anti-Austrian irredentism of Romanian nationalists such as Nicolae Iorga.
 Upon the end of the First Balkan War, Isopescu-Grecul used his contacts in Romania to promote a favorite cause: statehood for the Aromanians.
 Already in 1912, he had backed Dervish Hima and Andrei Balamace, who petitioned internationally for an Independent Albania with Aromanian national representation.
 He proposed that Romania and the Central Powers could together offer the best guarantees for the Aromanians, promoting "Romanianism" against the ambitions of Greece and Serbia.

+In February 1914, a bomb exploded at the Hajdúdorog Bishopric palace in the Hungarian city of Debrecen, killing civilians.
+This attack, universally blamed on Romanian nationalists, was later revealed to have been done by Ilie Cătărău—a likely double agent of the Russian Empire and the Romanian Siguranța, who was trying to accelerate a crisis and bring Romania into a war with Austria-Hungary.
+Isopescu-Grecul responded with an op-ed in Czernowitzer Zeitung, stating his belief that "Romanian fanatics" were not responsible, but rather a false-flag operation by the "Pan-Slavists".
+Also in that piece, he argued for a cross-border entente between the Hungarians and the Romanians, noting that such a pact was being prepared by the Hungarian Prime Minister, István Tisza.
 Isopescu-Grecul maintained his support for the status-quo during the early stages of World War I, while Romania remained neutral but hostile toward Austria.
 He openly disapproved of Bukovinians who considered union with Romania.
-He also deplored the growth of anti-Austrian sentiment in Romania-proper, insisting that it was being stoked by the Russian Empire.
+He also deplored the growth of anti-Austrian sentiment in Romania-proper, insisting that it was being stoked by the Russians.
 In November 1914, a reserve Unterleutnant in the Austro-Hungarian Army, he was promoted to Oberleutnant-Auditor by the emperor himself.